jspawar80/grype1/README.md

 #Scan Docker Images for Vulnerabilities with Grype and trivy

-This repository provides a Docker image, entrypoint script and node js API to scan Docker images for vulnerabilities using Grype.
+This repository contains a Docker image, entrypoint script, and Node.js API to enable vulnerability scanning of Docker images using Grype and Trivy.

+Here are the steps required to set up and run the vulnerability scanner:

 ### 1. create the build_grype.sh script

+The build_grype.sh script will build and push Docker images using the Grype scanner.

+Use the following script, ensuring to replace DOCKER_USERNAME, DOCKER_PASSWORD, and DOCKER_TAG with your own credentials and desired image tag.

 ```
 #!/bin/bash